-HAFA ADAI & WELCOME TO GUAM COMMUNITY COLLEGE (GCC)
+HAFA ADAI & WELCOME TO THE GCC VETERANS CLUB

-Since the Vietnam War, Guam boasts the highest participation rate of U.S. (active duty, National Guard & Reserves) military service and the most veterans, per capita, compared to the 50 states and other U.S. territories/commonwealths.
+Guam boasts the highest participation rate of U.S. (active duty, National Guard & Reserves) military service and has the most veterans, per capita, compared to the 50 states and other U.S. territories/commonwealths.
 Guam Community College (GCC) is honored to welcome our veterans and military families to our campus where they can learn how to successfully navigate the academic and administrative pathways of a college education.

 We understand you and your family have unique needs and responsibilities, and we hope to support your academic efforts by providing one-stop, integrated resources and services to guide you towards success.
-This website provides some useful links to services and forms to help get you started:
+This website was also initiated to provide some useful links to services and forms to help get you started.

 The Vocational Rehabilitation and Employment (VR&E) Program

 is authorized by Congress under Title 38, USC, Chapter 31 and Code of Federal Regulations, Part 21.
 It is sometimes referred to as the Chapter 31 program.
 This program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, this program offers services to improve their ability to live as independently as possible.

 Free Educational and Vocational Counseling (Chapter 36) services are provided to transitioning Service members who are:

 1) Within six months prior to discharge from active duty; 2) Within one year following discharge from active duty; 3) Current beneficiaries of educational assistance under Chapters 30, 31, 32, 33, 35, 1606, 1607; or 4) Veterans and qualified dependents who are eligible for and have entitlement to education assistance under Chapters 30, 31, 32, 33, 35, 1606, 1607.